-The system consists of 5 major components
+The system consists of the following components:

-- A single Deepserver with a web-based user interface
+- Deepserver (DS) with a web-based UI

-- Hosted locally on a server
+- Hosted locally on a server (online or air-gapped)

-- Hosted at aivero.com (soon)
+- Hosted at www.aivero.com

 - A Python library (APY) used to interface with the system

 - A Camera for each DCD device

 - Remotely view live camera feeds in the comfort of their browser

-- Record 2D and 3D video with state of the art compression
+- Record 2D and 3D video with state-of-the-art compression

 - Schedule recordings of multiple cameras